 At Golden Hill, reading is taught through systematic synthetic phonics.
-We have fidelity to the Red Rose Phonics across both Key Stages, where the children are set accordingly to the phase they are working towards.
+We have fidelity to the Red Rose Letters and Sounds across both Key Stages, where the children are set accordingly to the phase they are working towards.
+In KS1, all pupils have access to a daily phonics lesson.
 To supplement the teaching of phonics, pupils will receive a book that will be phonically decodable from the our Reading Scheme.
 Golden Hill does not follow 1 reading scheme but uses texts from a variety of schemes, such as Oxford Reading Tree, Dandelions, Big Cat phonics.
 These reading schemes have been chosen as pupils attending Golden Hill access different reading schemes in their mainstream schools.
 These reading schemes meet individual pupil needs.
 In Key Stage 2, pupils who require the teaching of phonics will do so through Fast Track Phonics or Bounce Back Phonics.

 In KS2, spellings are taught following No Nonsense Spelling.
 Our aim is to teach 5 spelling sessions over a 2 week period and spellings are sent home for your child to learn.